Verbena gooddingii

-Glandularia gooddingii is a species of flowering plant in the verbena family known by the common name southwestern mock vervain.
+Verbena gooddingii, commonly known as southwestern mock vervain, is a species of flowering plant in the verbena family.
 It is native to the southwestern United States and northern Mexico, where it occurs in sandy and rocky desert habitat.

+Description

-It is a perennial herb producing several hairy, decumbent to erect stems up to 45 centimeters long.
+Verbena gooddingii is a perennial herb producing several hairy, decumbent to erect stems up to 45 centimeters long.
 The hairy leaves are generally divided at the base into a few lobes, which are edged with large teeth or small lobes.
 The plant blooms in large, dense, head-like spikes of many flowers.
 Each flower has a calyx of hairy sepals and a pale purple-blue corolla up to 1.4 centimeters long.